JAlcocerT/JAlcocerT/content/blog/biz-podcasts-and-docs.md

 1. Blog Interface
 2. Pages Interface
 3. Tag system
-4. Some kind of directory Template to search
+4. Some kind of "directory Template" to search

 ### PodCast Website